 • Keep them happy

 No, that’s not too simple an approach, and it does produce results.
 However, before we get ahead of ourselves, how did we get to where we are today?
 While some like to refer to the current labor environment as a “shortage,” that’s not really the case.
-However, labor is becoming a more pressing challenge across all industries—and in no area has that become more evident than in e-commerce distribution.
+However, labor is becoming a more pressing challenge in the manufacturing industry and others including e-commerce distribution.

-At the top of that labor pyramid is Amazon.
-When the e-commerce giant builds a distribution center anywhere it acts almost as a magnet for other warehousing operations to pop up nearby, and this seems to happen regardless of the facilities geographic placement.
+One example of the latter is Amazon.
+When the e-commerce giant builds a distribution center anywhere it acts almost as a magnet for other warehousing operations to pop up nearby, and this seems to happen regardless of the facilities geographic placement

 It’s also common for distribution centers of other major retailers to gravitate toward nearby locations, not to mention regional warehouses of other businesses.
 There’s also the matter of the recent emergence of feeder warehouses and last-mile warehouses as consumers demand faster, shorter response times by those who sell anything.